How to Hit Line Drives

 Strike outs are mentally draining, even for the most experienced hitters.
 Teaching hitting methods that reinforce power and home runs, will more than likely correlate to increased strikeouts and a lower batting average (unless the hitter is a freak of nature).
 Alternatively, teaching the value of line drives at a young age will help nurture a hitter through the development stage of his baseball swing.

 Generally, line drives develop into home runs over a period of time.
-In fact, it is more than likely a hitter will never develop into home run hitter.
+In fact, it is more than likely a hitter will never develop into a home run hitter.
 When you look at your average baseball lineup, how many hitters would you consider to be a true home run hitter?
 Maybe 2 or 3 tops.
 Therefore, the question needs to be asked, why are 80% of hitters trying to be something that they will never be (a home run hitter)?

 THE LINE DRIVE IS MAKING A COMEBACK

-If you have watched the past few World Series, it hasn't been the home run hitting teams that win, it has been the “line-drive/good 2 strike hitting teams” who come out on top.
+If you have watched the past few World Series, it wasn't the home run hitting teams that win, it has been the “line-drive/good 2 strike hitting teams” who come out on top.
 In fact, during the majority of the playoffs home run hitting teams are shut down (New York Yankees Syndrome).
 Meanwhile, the teams with the solid line drive approach have the most success.
 Especially against tough pitching.

 WHAT DO THE SCOUTS LOVE?